-- 2.1.5.18 Intertidal mussel Mytilus edulis stocks in the Wash were traditionally harvested for direct sale or relayed within Several Order areas, including within the Blakeney Harbour Fishery Order 1966 (Several Order) and The Wash Fishery Order 1992 (Hybrid Order).
-However, the abundance of mussels has undergone significant decreases since 1980s, resulting in relatively small fisheries being open since 2009, and none at all in 2015 (Jessop, 2015). - 2.1.5.19 The Wash Fishery Order regulates mussel, oyster, cockle, clam, king scallop and queen scallop fisheries.
+- Intertidal mussel Mytilus edulis stocks in the Wash were traditionally harvested for direct sale or relayed 2.1.5.19 within Several Order areas, including within the Blakeney Harbour Fishery Order 1966 (Several Order) and The Wash Fishery Order 1992 (Hybrid Order).
+However, the abundance of mussels has undergone significant decreases since 1980s, resulting in relatively small fisheries being open since 2009, and none at all in 2015 (Jessop, 2015). - The Eastern IFCA undertake annual stock assessments informed by intertidal walkover surveys.
+The 2.1.5.20 minimum landing size for mussels within the Eastern IFCA district is 55 mm, so collection of seed mussel from ephemeral beds (for sale or relay) requires derogation approved by the Eastern IFCA.
+Mussel seed collection is a hand worked fishery, and highly sporadic and unpredictable.
+Over the past eight years, a dredge mussel seed fishery was opened in 2011 and an intertidal hand-worked mussel seed fishery was opened in 2017, at Titchwell (Pers. comm.
+Eastern IFCA, 2017).
+The mussel stock assessment completed by the Eastern IFCA (Jessop, 2016) show mussel beds to occur in intertidal areas of the Wash.
+The closest mussel bed surveyed in the vicinity of Hornsea Three is approximately 53 km from the Hornsea Three landfall location; the intertidal hand-worked fishery at Titchwell, which closed on 10th November 2017, is approximately 36.8 km from the Hornsea Three landfall location. - 2.1.5.21 The Wash Fishery Order regulates mussel, oyster, cockle, clam, king scallop and queen scallop fisheries.
 It is located 35 km west of Hornsea Three offshore cable corridor.

-Key gears There are three descriptive units used for defining fisheries (Marchal, 2008): 2.2.1.1 Fishery - a group of vessel voyages which target the same species or use the same gear; ٠ Fleet - a physical group of vessels sharing similar characteristics (e.g. nationality); and Métier - a homogenous subdivision, either of a fishery by vessel type or a fleet by voyage type.
-2.2.1.2 Vessel and gear types within the key fleets and fisheries that operate across the regional commercial fisheries study area are described within this section.
-2.2.2 Beam trawl Beam trawlers targeting flatfish

-2.2.2.1 Figure 2.4 shows a typical beam trawler and associated gear and Table 2.2 describes the profile of beam trawling vessels active across the regional commercial fisheries study area.
-Since 2011, the use of pulse trawls in the Dutch fishery has increased sharply to 74 vessels (of which 65 > 221 kW) and only eight vessels operating with traditional beam trawls are now left (ICES, 2016a).
+2.2 Key gears 2.2.1.1 There are three descriptive units used for defining fishe Fishery - a group of vessel voyages which target Fleet - a physical group of vessels sharing simila Métier - a homogenous subdivision, either of a fisher 2.2.1.2 Vessel and gear types within the key fleets and fisher fisheries study area are described within this section.
+2.2.2 Beam trawl Beam trawlers targeting flatfish 2.2.2.1 Figure 2.4 shows a typical beam trawler and associate trawling vessels active across the regional commercial trawle in the Dutch fishery has increased sharply to 7